 Many different things cause rectovaginal fistulas.
 Childbirth is the most common cause of rectovaginal fistulas.
 If you are a man, you don’t have to worry about that.
 Most of the time during childbirth, the doctor makes a cut to enlarge the perineal area during childbirth.
 This area may get infected.
 If the cut is not large enough, you can also have a tear that creates a fistula.
 Different diseases make you susceptible to a rectovaginal fistula.
 Crohn’s disease and Inflammatory bowel disease are two diseases that affect the intestine.
 Just because you have an inflammatory bowel disease does not automatically qualify you for rectovaginal fistulas.
 It just puts you at a higher risk.
-The inflammation and irritation in the bowels tend to make channels into the vaginal area.
+The inflammation and irritation of the bowels tend to make channels into the vaginal area.

 Surgery and cancer are other causes of rectovaginal fistulas.
 Surgery that involves the abdominal cavity typically puts you at risk for rectovaginal fistulas.
 Hysterectomies are one type of surgery.
 Vaginal, rectal, or anal surgeries also cause fistulas.
 Sometimes injuries happen during surgery that causes infection.
 Sometimes the surgeon can create a cut that creates leaks.
 Rectal, vaginal, cervical, and anal cancer all make you susceptible to fistulas.
 It is not necessarily cancer that is the problem; the main problem is radiation therapy as a form of treatment.
 Radiation damages the tissues in the rectal and vaginal cavity.
 The fistula may not happen instantly but after treatment is over.
 It could take a few years or a few months.
-In rare cases ulcers and digestive issues may be the culprit.
+In rare cases, ulcers and digestive issues may be the culprit.

 Symptoms of rectovaginal fistulas include pain and irritation.
 Whatever is in the rectum may also pass through to the vagina.
 This means the vagina may have pus, stool, or gas flow through it.
 Emotionally, this can be embarrassing because you will have leakage of these things into your underwear.
 It also creates a very foul smell.
 Intercourse can also be very painful.
 The signs and symptoms of rectovaginal fistulas should be addressed right away.
 The main problem is that rectovaginal fistulas can create more serious symptoms.
 If you do not treat the problem right away, you may end up very sick.